Why It's Outdated to Favour Presenteeism over Productivity

 Of course, that's not easy to do — which is why the real impetus is on the executives.
 First, they should educate themselves about the dangers of presenteeism and their personal biases.
 Also, the most practical way to combat this phenomenon is to create a set of clear metrics by which employees are measured.

 Companies can implement wellness programs that focus on improving the level of physical and mental health of employees.
-Some workplaces also offer paid sick leave.
-Doing so will prevent employees from choosing to attend work while sick because they are worried about not getting paid during sick days.
+Some workplaces also offer consultation with employee health care providers and paid sick leave.
+Doing so will prevent ill employees or an ill staff member from choosing to attend work while sick because they are worried about not getting paid during sick days.

-Implementing modern solutions is also essential — platforms like Qualee allow managers and executives to encourage the right kind of employee engagement; interacting in a way that fosters productivity.
+Implementing modern solutions is also essential to manage presenteeism — platforms like Qualee allow managers and executives to encourage the right kind of employee engagement; interacting in a way that fosters productivity.

 That way, raw performance will be appreciated more than just responding to emails in the evening or sticking around the office.
 Managers should ask themselves what they want their teams to achieve for the next quarter or the next month; the employees that exceed their expectations should be rewarded, instead of those that just work the longest.